gumilevskij/Framework/README.md

 Users are advised to create a virtual environment in Python to isolate this installation and its packages from the system-wide Python installation and other virtual environments.
 There are three options to install the “Snowdrop” package:

 1. Clone this GitHub repository to your local drive.
-To install the required packages and libraries for this project, run the following command in a command prompt: pip install -r requirements.txt
+Then install the necessary packages and libraries for this project.
+   The following commands illustrate an example: cd to_your_working_directory git clone https:/github.com/gumilevskij/Framework.git python -m venv env source env/bin/activate pip install -r requirements.txt
-2. Run the command: pip install snowdrop-1.0.6-py3-none-any.whl --user
+3. Run the command: pip install snowdrop-1.0.6-py3-none-any.whl --user
-3. Install *Snowdrop* via pip installer: pip install pysnowdrop --upgrade
+4. Install *Snowdrop* via pip installer: pip install pysnowdrop --upgrade

  ## How to run:
  - Create or modify existing YAML model file in the supplements/models folder.